NightScript370/nightscript370.github.io/pages/smm-index.md

 Welcome to the Ultimate Super Mario Maker Modding Guide.
 This guide will teach you how to play and make mods for every entry in the Super Mario Maker series.
 Use the Table of Contents to navigate through the long list.

-This guide is maintained by myself (NightScript), bunten, hus and the rest of the [Mario Making Mods discord server](https://discord.gg/TfU8jZA).
+This guide is maintained by myself (NightScript), bunten, GRAnimated and the rest of the [Mario Making Mods discord server](https://discord.gg/TfU8jZA).

 ## Super Mario Maker (Wii U)